circlefin/malachite/specs/consensus/README.md

 correct behaviour provided that `p` is able to prove the existence of a `2f + 1 ⟨PREVOTE, h, vr, id(v')⟩` set of messages accepting `v'`.

-> TODO: refer to the variation of Tendermint protocol that renders it possible
+> A variation of Tendermint consensus protocol, known as
+> [Accountable Tendermint][accountable-tendermint], proposes some changes in
-> to detect and produce evidence for the amnesia attack.
+> the algorithm to render it possible to detect and produce evidence for the
+> amnesia attack (see also [#398](https://github.com/informalsystems/malachite/issues/398)).

 ## External Components